stfxecutables/dynamic_loss/paper/notes/notes.md

-the internal validation sample $\mathbfit{x}_{\text{val}}^{(i)}$ may contain some samples also present in $\mathbfit{x}_{\text{train}}^{(i)}$, due to resampling, we do not condition training, stopping, or any decisions on any internal validation metrics, and the validation set functions practicall solely to futher increase variation in the final base-learner training sets.
+the internal validation sample $\mathbfit{x}_{\text{val}}^{(i)}$ may contain some samples also present in $\mathbfit{x}_{\text{train}}^{(i)}$, due to resampling, we do not condition training, stopping, or any decisions on any internal validation metrics, and the validation set ultimately functions solely to futher increase variation in the final base-learner training sets.

 ### Training and Evaluation of Base Learners